Could I Be in Perimenopause?

 Menopause is officially defined as 12 months without a period.

-However, perimenopause is not linear.
-Our oestrogen and progesterone levels fluctuate wildly, often rising up to three times their normal level before finally dropping off as we enter menopause.
+Perimenopause is not linear.
+Our oestrogen and progesterone levels fluctuate wildly during this time, often rising up to three times their normal level before finally dropping off as we enter menopause.
 These fluctuations are what lead to the rollercoaster of symptoms many women experience.

-Some breeze through with barely a symptom.
+Some women breeze through perimenopause with barely a symptom.
 But if you’re reading this, chances are you fall into the group that doesn’t.

 Common Signs and Symptoms